When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Length: 20 minutes.

-• Equipment needed: A baby carrier, an open space, a yoga mat, and a yoga strap (a belt, scarf, or rope will also work).
+• Equipment needed: Carrier, open space, yoga mat, yoga strap (or belt/scarf).

-• Type of workout: Restorative yoga practice, including strengthening and stretching, awareness, controlled breathing, and mental restoration.
+• Type of workout: Restorative yoga.
+It focuses on stretching, controlled breathing, and calming the mind.

 2. Low-Impact Cardio Workout